aturner/goldenstatedigitalnetwork-test/all.md

 Discovery through Calisphere and DPLA is provided by the California Digital Library.

-GSDN providers offer services to libraries, archives, museums, historical societies, and other cultural heritage organizations.
+GSDN Affiliates offer services to libraries, archives, museums, historical societies, and other cultural heritage organizations.

 Service, eligibility, and cost details below.